Skip to main content

 Resources Available to Employees

 If an employee believes the facts and circumstances upon which the Performance Accountability and Commitment Plan is based are inaccurate or incomplete, the employee may request a meeting with the immediate supervisor or the department leader.
-The employee may also request a conversation with their supervisor that is facilitated by Human Resources.
+The employee may also request a conversation with their supervisor that is facilitated by People Experience.

 If an employee believes there was a procedural flaw related to the administration of a Performance Accountability and Commitment Plan, the dispute resolution process is available.